-With this 2021-2023 update of the Maryland Qualified Allocation Plan for the Allocation of Federal Low Income Housing Tax Credits (QAP) and Multifamily Rental Financing Program Guide (Guide), the Maryland Department of Housing and Community Development (DHCD) has established the following set of priorities to guide the award of competitive and non-competitive funding:
+With this 2023 update of the Maryland Qualified Allocation Plan for the Allocation of Federal Low Income Housing Tax Credits (QAP) and Multifamily Rental Financing Program Guide (Guide), the Maryland Department of Housing and Community Development (DHCD) has established the following set of priorities to guide the award of competitive and non-competitive funding:

 - 1. Family Housing in Communities of Opportunity - 2.
 Housing in Community Revitalization and Investment Areas - 3.
 Integrated Permanent Supportive Housing Opportunities for Persons Experiencing Homelessness or Housing Instability, including Veterans - 4.
 Preservation of Existing Affordable Housing - 5.
-Elderly Housing - 6.
-Permanent Supportive Housing for Veterans and Persons Experiencing Homelessness - 7.
-Housing for Low Income agricultural, fishery, livestock, and poultry workers
+Elderly Housing

-DHCD remains focused on expanding and preserving housing opportunities in thriving communities to serve lower income households and targeted populations in a way that builds economic opportunity equitably is focused on providing shelter for all, expanding affordable housing, righting the wrongs of the past, making lovable places, and connecting all Marylanders.
+DHCD is focused on providing shelter for all, expanding affordable housing, righting the wrongs of the past, making lovable places, and connecting all Marylanders.
 To do so most effectively, the Department is focused on vulnerable populations whose exclusion from quality housing opportunities imposes severe economic, social, and personal costs.

-The QAP and Guide were crafted after the consideration of the State Housing Needs Assessment2 published in December of 2020 and public comments received from a wide range of housing partners, stakeholders, consultants, housing advocates, and others during the review process.
+The QAP and Guide were crafted after the consideration of the State Housing Needs Assessment and public comments received from a wide range of housing partners, stakeholders, consultants, housing advocates, and others during the review process.